Sports Nights Are Where Dinner Plans Go To Die

 Before making a grocery list, take a few minutes to look through your fridge.
-Most households already have ingredients that can be used for one or two meals, but they often get forgotten behind newer groceries.
+Your house probably already has ingredients that can be used for one or two meals, but you’ve totally forgotten about.

 A quick fridge check helps you see what needs to be used soon, prevents buying duplicates, and makes it easier to plan dinners around the ingredients you already have.